Census data shows Maryland is now the East Coast’s most diverse state, while D.C. is Whiter

 Demographers noted that this is true of the country, as well.

 According to Frey, “most of the Hispanic population we’re seeing are U.S.-born.
-Only a third of Hispanics are at this point foreign born, so the increases are really due to naturally increases in the U.S. population, not so much from immigration.”
+Only a third of Hispanics are — at this point — foreign born, so the increases are really due to natural increases in the U.S. population, not so much from immigration.”

 Taveras said the county has a long way to go in making its Latino residents feel as if they are “a part of the fold” and included in leadership.